-If your personal injury claim is not settling, and the statute of limitations is approaching (two years from the date of the crash in Ohio), you may need to file a “complaint” into Hamilton County Common Pleas Court.
+If your personal injury claim is not settling and the statute of limitations is approaching (which in Ohio is two years from the date of the crash) you may need to file a “complaint” into Hamilton County Common Pleas Court.
 This is commonplace.

 Interestingly, generally speaking if a case goes to trial in Ohio the jury will be unaware of any liability insurance coverage held by the defendant.
 So, the jury is left to wonder whether or not the defendant, or an insurance company, would be paying for the judgment.
 Many argue that this can result in unfair verdicts.